rbsexton/gecko/zero/minimal-irqs/Readme.md

 of memory.

-The top level contains a build.sh script that compiles the launcher and the forth, and combines them together into a combined binary.
+The top level contains a build.sh script that compiles the launcher and the forth, and combines them together into a single binary.